OHDSI/DataQualityDashboard/check_statuses.md

     b.
 The DQ check includes a UNIT_CONCEPT_ID.
 A DQ check is flagged as Not_applicable if there are no instances of both concept and unit concept IDs in the table/field.
 E.g. all DQ checks referencing the concept_ID for HbA1c lab results expressed in mg/dl units will be flagged as Not_applicable if there are no instances of that concept_ID in the table/field addressed by the DQ check.

-**Is_error Flag.**

-A DQ check is assigned a status of is_error if the check returns a SQL execution error that is not considered structure-related (i. e. caused by a missing table or a missing field).
-DQD uses new isStructureRelatedError function to parse the error message to determine if it is structure-related or not.
-This function parses the error message according to the value of the dbms parameter. isStructureRelatedError function will return TRUE if dbms is unknown.